Riteshbhalerao11/Symb_Regression/readme.md

 ## Evaluation results & findings

+In both the tasks, sequence accuracies have been calculated on 10 % of the training data size with random samples which were unseen during training.

 ### Common tasks 1 & 2

 A variety of Transformer architectures along with parameters were experimented with.
 They were also trained on a variety of data sizes up to the maximum possible as per time & hardware.
 Following is the summarization of some of the experiments.
 Below accuracies are subject to slight deviations given the randomness of data.